MethSCAn

 You can clearly see that there are three outlier cells, characterized by a low number of observed CpG sites or an unusual global methylation percentage.
 Note that we’re dealing with a small toy data set here, and the numbers will look quite different in a real experiment!

 Finally, we also inspect the average methylation profile around transcription start sites (TSSs) for every cell.
 Why?
 Our tutorial data set consists of mouse cells, and it is known that DNA methylation is globally high in mouse, but low around TSSs.
-Every cell that strongly deviates from this expectation is suspicious and a candidate for filtering, so we use methscan profile to help visualize the average methylation around TSSs:
+Every cell that strongly deviates from this expectation is suspicious and a candidate for filtering, so we use methscan profile to help visualize the average methylation around TSSs (you can find the BED-file of mouse TSSs in the tutorial data that you downloaded earlier):

 methscan profile --strand-column 6 scbs_tutorial_data/Mus_musculus.GRCm38.102_TSS.bed compact_data TSS_profile.csv